Quansight/omnisci-datascience-installer/README.md

 ## Gotchas

-The pkg installer seems to need to have `conda` itself listed as a spec right now.
+The `pkg` and `sh` installer seem to need to have `conda` itself listed as a spec.
+Without that when it tries to run `conda init` it will fail.

 ## Releasing

 For releasing, after the PR is merged, create a tag with the last commit from master and push it to the repository, for example:

 ```sh